Cinnamon Loaf Cake

 For full, printable instructions, reference the recipe card at the bottom of the post.

-Step 1: Preheat the oven to 350 F. In a large bowl, prep the batter by mixing the milk, butter, vanilla, maple syrup, baking soda and baking powder together.
+Step 1: Preheat the oven to 350 F. In a large bowl, prep the batter by mixing the milk, butter, vanilla, maple syrup or sugar, baking soda and baking powder together.
 Once incorporated, mix in the flour.
 Finally, pour cinnamon on top of the batter and use a knife to swirl it into the batter.

 Step 2: Pour the batter into a 9x5 loaf pan or any other cake pan.
 Make sure to spray your cake with non-stick spray so that it doesn't stick.
 Bake for 45-50 minutes, until the loaf is golden brown.
 If you used a larger pan, it will take less time to bake.